pslucas0212/Working-With-Red-Hat-Subscription-Data/README.md

 That is it!
 The script is running, and it will extract the data from the portal, and it will also combine two of the data files into a CSV file that we can load into a Google Sheet for viewing.

 ## 4. What are the output files?
-* **/tmp/inventory.json** - this is the raw export from the Insights Inventory page.
+* ***/tmp/inventory.json*** - this is the raw export from the Insights Inventory page.
 We will not use this.
-/tmp/swatch.json - this is the faw export from the Insights Subscriptions app.
+* ***/tmp/swatch.json*** - this is the faw export from the Insights Subscriptions app.
 We will not use this.
-/tmp/match_inv_sw.csv - the crhc.py script combines and flattens the above two files into a CSV file so we can view and process the data.
+* ***/tmp/match_inv_sw.csv*** - the crhc.py script combines and flattens the above two files into a CSV file so we can view and process the data.
 This is our main file that will be used to create our reports.
-/tmp/issue_summary.log - this file is also very important to us.
+* ***/tmp/issue_summary.log*** - this file is also very important to us.
 Any issues with the data are called out in this file.
 Duplicate entries and systems that are flagged as Satellite/Capsule/OpenShift servers with no packages installed are found in this file.
 A common issue that I have seen with many customers are servers that are incorrectly flagged as Satellite or Capsule servers.
 This can happen if the Satellite or Capsule repos are presented to servers inadvertently.
 In such cases, the Satellite, Capsule, or Other product certs can get installed on a system, and that system will no longer report as a RHEL server.
 These issues must be corrected in order to get an accurate count.

+## 5. Examining the /tmp/issue_summary.log file for issues
+There are several data issues that will be reported in this file.
+The big ones are the following:
+1. Wrong Sockets in Inventory
+2. Wrong Sockets in Subscriptions
+3. Duplicate FQDN
+4. Duplicate Display Names
+5. Different FQDN and Display Name)
+6. Server with no socket_key
+7. Installed Product with no Installed Package (Satellite, Capsule, OpenShift

+I will only focus on three of the items above.
+The two forms of duplicates and the last item, Installed Product with no Installed Packages.
+Duplicates can throw off an inventory study since you may have “ghost” systems being reported.
+Depending on the number of duplicates your deployment utilization may be off from a small amount to a large amount, so it is worth cleaning this up.
+How do such duplicates get created?
+They tend to stem from the build/provisioning process.
+For example, let's say that a process is started to build a new server and register that server to the portal or Satellite.
+Now, let’s imagine that a problem is discovered with the build, and a new build process is initiated without first cleaning up the portal/Satellite registration record.
+When the rebuild process is complete and the registration happens again, a new ID for the server will be generated, and the box will now show up as a duplicate.
+Same hostname, but two different IDs.
+Once registration is complete, a decommissioning process should be followed to unregister the host to prevent duplicates.
+I suggest automating such processes with the Ansible Automation Platform!

+## 6. /tmp/match_inv_sw.csv